Wital619/Tic-Tac-Toe/README.md

 The project was done to give players a chance to demonstrate their skills in thinking through and analyzing moves or just to have fun, figuring out who is cooler.

 The main functionality:
-- Play with the computer
+- Play with the computer - see [demo](https://wital619.github.io/tic-tac-toe/) on the github pages
-- Play with a friend in real time
+- Play with a friend in real time - see [demo](https://tic-tac-toe-wital619.herokuapp.com/) on the heroku

-[Demo](https://wital619.github.io/tic-tac-toe/) on the github pages (without the ability to play with a friend) [Demo](https://tic-tac-toe-wital619.herokuapp.com/) on the heroku (with the ability to play with a friend)

 # Tech stack
  - HTML